K9 Thunder: K9A3

 In 2020, the DAPA announced the K9A3 upgrade plan will apply unmanned technology and achieve 100 km shooting distance using gliding ammunition.
-The DAPA talked about the development of a super long-range cannon and a railgun to be mounted on the next generation of self-propelled howitzers.
+The DAPA talked about the development of a super long-range cannon or a railgun to be mounted on the next generation of self-propelled howitzers.

 In September 2022, the ADD began research into increasing the firing range of the howitzer.
 The new variant is expected to equip a 58 caliber gun, similar to the US Army's M1299 howitzer and ramjet munitions to achieve a maximum range greater than 80 km.
 The project is scheduled to be 60 months long, completing in August 2027.
-In November 2022, the Defense Acquisition Program Promotion Committee approved 440 billion KRW between FY2024 to FY2036 to develop and acquire precision guided munitions for the K9 platform.
+In November 2022, the Defense Acquisition Program Promotion Committee approved 440 billion KRW between FY2024 and FY2036 to develop and acquire precision guided munitions for the K9 platform.